Is-Daouda/is-Engine/README.md

 ## ![danger](https://i48.servimg.com/u/f48/20/16/75/27/icon_d10.png) Very important
 - On Android SFML games run with SDL library.
 If you want to use SDL functions in your source code, use the **IS_ENGINE_SDL_2 macro**.
 - The audio format supported at the moment is **.WAV**
-- When you use the image rotation function, it may happen that some images are distorted, this is caused by the screen resizing.
-Note that you can work around this bug by using your own rotating image (a sprite sheet for example).
 - Some SFML functions like: **Vertex Array, Render Texture** are not yet supported.
 These additions will be made soon!
 - **std::wstring** text is not yet well supported (special characters are not displayed well)
 - **Your help to improve the engine will be welcome!**